SameerKhan15/Algorithms/readme.md

 Return of result with window (0,-1) indicates no match found
 Return of result with window (>=0, >=0) contains window pointers for the smallest window that contains the k distinct chars

+**Problem3:**
+Given an string array, find the longest substring without repeating chars

+Ex1: {'p', 'a', 'p', 'c', 'd', 'f', 'g', 'a', 'p', 'a'}
+Output: {1,6}

+Ex2: {'p', 'p', 'p', 'd','l'}
+Output: {2,4}

+**Solution Description**
+- Flexible-Size Sliding Window
+- HashSet for detecting dupes
+- In while (true) loop
+-- Until (or unless) a dupe is detected, keep advancing the window, AND if the current window is > current-max-window, advance the current-max-window
+-- If a dupe is detected, the current window terminates.
+If the terminated window is > current-max-window, reset the current-max-window accordingly
+--- In order to configure a new window, shrink the current window from the left pointer until the dupe char is eliminated.